3ximus/dotfiles/README.md

 ![6](screenshots/6_normal.png)
 ![6f](screenshots/6_full.png)

-These prompts are in the order that i made them so the last one is the more improved version.
+These prompts are in the order that i made them so the last ones are improved.

 Prompts support: